-I heard about this plan in December of 2016, and my wife and I made the switch.
-We were able to get two lines for $100/mo — being frequent travelers between the US and Mexico, the basic “One” plan seemed to have all our needs covered.
-We could call, text, and use unlimited high-speed data to and from anywhere in North America.
+I heard about T-Mobile’s international plan features in late 2016, and my wife and I made the switch.
+Being frequent travelers between the US and Mexico, the Magenta plan seemed like a godsend, with unlimited calls and texts, a useful amount of high-speed data and (unlimited 2G data,) to and from anywhere in North America.

 Test #1: Calling Mexico from the US

 My wife is from Mexico, and is the only one in her family who has moved stateside.
 This plan sounded like a gift from the telecommunication gods to her.
 So, what happened when she called her mom in southwestern Mexico and talked for over an hour?
 Surely we’d have some sort of fee.

 I pulled up my account with T-Mobile as soon she got off the phone, and … there was nothing out of the ordinary.
 No international charges, or any other costs, and the call was solid all the way through.
 We were impressed.
 Not bad, T-Mobile, not bad at all.

 Since we travel throughout Mexico a lot, I had high hopes of being able to use GPS navigation, hail an Uber, and make the occasional FaceTime call.
 So after a couple of months of roaming around Mexico, I was blown away at how well I could do all those things.
 We traveled to Guadalajara, Guanajuato, Mexico City, Playa del Carmen, and beyond.